umbraco/UmbracoDocs/Tutorials/Setup-Umbraco-for-a-Fips-Server/index.md

 ## What version of Umbraco is FIPS compliant?

 Umbraco 7.6.4 has implemented checks for when FIPS mode is enabled on the server that it is installed on.
-When FIPS mode is detected, the cryptograpic algorithms for hashing are changed to a FIPS compliant algorithm.
+When FIPS mode is detected, the cryptographic algorithms for hashing are changed to a FIPS compliant algorithm.
 When FIPS mode is disabled, then Umbraco uses backwards compatible algorithms (MD5) so as not to affect existing installs.
-As of Umbraco version 7.6.4, the FIPS compliant cryptograpic alogrithm used is SHA1.
+As of Umbraco version 7.6.4, the FIPS compliant cryptographic algorithm used is SHA1.

 ## Steps to making Umbraco FIPS compliant: